-BETHANY CHURCH MEALS: One of our daughter congregations where meals are served the first Friday of the month at Bethany Presbyterian Church, located at Clinton and West 65th.
+One of our daughter congregations where meals are served the first Friday of every month at Bethany Presbyterian Church, located at Clinton and West 65th.

-NORTH CHURCH: A daughter church in the inner city providing ministry, programs, and activities to area residents.
+A daughter congregation in the inner city providing ministry, programs, and activities to area residents.

 Each year the Urban Wellness and Leadership team considers new projects.

 One-time grants are available to members undertaking voluntary mission trips.